aryajayadevkm/MaintenanceApp/README.md

         "2020-09-17"
     ]
 }
-If there's any extra amount, it gets added to stock in Flat records, if amount paid is insufficient, dues increase accordingly.
+If there's any extra amount it can be applied to bills any time.
+If amount paid is insufficient, bills are partially filled and dues get updated accordingly.